How To Build Clientele As A Hairstylist, Barber Or Esthetician: 9 Steps For Success

 Before you can learn how to build clientele, you need to research your target audience.
 Identify their demographic group and learn what they value and find important.
 You should also define their geographic location, especially if you’re trying to decide where to set up shop.

 You can’t attract clients if you don’t offer the services they want and need.
-Part of doing market research entails identifying the types of treatments and products that your customers value.
+Part of doing market research entails identifying the types of treatments and products your customers value.

 Muse Salon and Spa in Georgia is a master at this.
 Daniel Mason Jones, the owner of Muse, definitely knows how to build clientele through top-notch experiences.